Statistics

 Standard error is the standard deviation of our sampling distribution.
 For our fish example, our standard error would be the standard deviation of our data (assuming our individuals are normally distributed).

 When comparing group means, we need to adjust our standard error as our sampling distribution is no longer normal.
-It is a distribution formed of means of groups of size $n$.
-The standard deviation of this distribution is our original $\sigma$ divided by the square root of the group size.
-We can still calculate a $z$ statistic (as it's still in standard deviations).
+It is a distribution formed of means of groups of size

 When comparing differences in group means, again we have a different sampling distribution, so we need a different formula for our standard error: